borntofrappe/game-development/07 Pokemon/Pokemon 9/README.md

 end
 ```

-_Please note_: the selection GUI is evidently updated to have `self.options` consider a table which describes the options through text and callback functions alike.
+_Please note_: the selection GUI is updated to have `self.options` consider a table which describes the options through text and callback functions alike.

 ```lua
 self.options =